LerdXpress/SmartHouse-Blocklist/README.md

 # SmartHouse Blocklist

-**The Privacy-First Blocklist for the Modern Smart Home**
+**Smart Homes, No Surveillance**

-Take control of your connected world.
-The SmartHouse-Blocklist is a carefully curated, zero-breakage DNS privacy solution for every smart device in your home—smart TVs, appliances, lights, thermostats, speakers, cameras, lawn robots, vehicles, and beyond.
+The SmartHouse-Blocklist is a carefully curated, zero-breakage DNS privacy solution for every smart device in your home—smart TVs, appliances, lights, thermostats, speakers, cameras, lawn robots, vehicles, etc.

 **Why choose SmartHouse-Blocklist?**

-- 🏠 Purpose-Built for Smart Homes: From TVs to thermostats, locks to lighting—every major device category is supported, with clear coverage for today's and tomorrow's leading brands.
+- Purpose-Built for Smart Homes: From TVs to thermostats, locks to lighting.
+Every major device category is supported, with clear coverage for today's and tomorrow's leading brands.
-- 🔒 Maximum Privacy, Minimal Hassle: Blocks invasive telemetry, tracking, and ads—never core device functions or updates.
+- Maximum Privacy, Minimal Hassle: Blocks invasive telemetry, tracking, and ads.
+Never core device functions or updates.
-- 🚀 Ready to Grow: Future-proofed with dedicated sections for emerging tech and new brands, so you’re always ahead of the privacy curve.
-- 📝 Clearly Organized, Easy to Audit: Brand-by-brand layout, helpful comments, and a transparent philosophy—making it effortless to customize, contribute, and keep your home secure.
-- 🧑‍💻 Community-Driven & Open Source: Everyone is welcome to propose new additions, report any device issues, and join a privacy-first smart home movement.

 > Try it today: Copy the blocklist URL and add it to your preferred platform!